 The courage it takes to be playful in the corporate world is similar to the courage it takes to make hard decisions, lean into tough conversations, and openly accept feedback.
 The world needs more leaders and teams who are courageous enough to play.

 Want to start building your capacity for courage through play?
-Join us at our next PlayTank event on September 9, 2021, at 11 a.m.
-PST.
-Come have some fun while growing into a courageous leader.
+Join us at our next PlayTank event for some courageous coaching leadership and have some fun while growing into a courageous leader.
 Sign up now, and we’ll see you there!